pityka/nspl/docs/content/docs/usage/index.md

 There are a few concrete implementations of a DataSource in the `org.nspl.data` package like `DataTable` which is a row major matrix of doubles and `DataMatrix` which is a raster.

+## Lazyness

-nspl is lazy in data.
+Nspl is lazy in the data sources.
 The iterator of the rows of a data source is run only when needed and the rows are only kept in memory where absolute necessary.
-For example, nspl can make raster plots without accumulating data in memory.
+For example, nspl can render to bitmaps or other raster formats (jpg, png) without accumulating the data rows in memory.

-### Saddle data sources
+## Saddle data sources
 Saddle is a data manipulation library for Scala, it provides features similar to R's data frames or python's pandas.
 The `"org.nspl" %% "nspl-saddle" % "@VERSION@"` module has adapters from Saddle data structures to nspl DataSource.
 Once on the class path you can import it with the `import org.nspl.saddle._` wildcard import, and then you can use an `org.saddle.Frame` everywhere where a DataSource is needed.